 The Krazy Chase

 K.C.
 Munchkin! is created to capitalize on the immense success of arcade wunderkind Pac-Man, with the title of the game being a clever take on the name of NAP’s head of the Consumer Electronics Division, Kenneth Charles Meinken, Jr..
 As Ed Averett is completing the game, Mike Staup, head of home game development at NAP, investigates the possibility of obtaining a home video game licence of Pac-Man for the O².
 Finding the rights unavailable, NAP feels that the gameplay is safely different from Pac-Man to avoid a lawsuit against its own game, although it does tell Averett to change some aspects to further distance the game from the arcade hit, such as changing the colour of the main character from yellow to blue.
 The company also forbids any reference to Pac-Man in marketing materials.
 NAP releases K.C.
 Munchkin! in 1981, and it rapidly becomes the O²‘s killer game, causing people to buy the system just to play it.
 And play the game they do: in its first two months on the market, K.C.
 Munchkin! outdoes the sales figures of every other O² game combined, including some that have been on the market two years.
-The popular game features such enhancements to the Pac-Man formula as moving pellets and a rotating monster cage…. as well as the ability for users to build their own mazes.
+The popular game features such enhancements to the Pac-Man formula as pellets that move around the maze, and a rotating monster cage…. as well as the ability for users to build their own mazes.